24 interesting facts about Saint Kitts and Nevis

 8. In 1983, Saint Kitts and Nevis jointly gained independence from the United Kingdom with Kennedy Simmonds as prime minister.

 9. Saint Kitts and Nevis has one UNESCO World Heritage Site, the Brimstone Hill Fortress National Park.
-The well-preserved fortress was built designed by the British and built by African slave labour during the 17th and 18th centuries.
+The well-preserved fortress was built designed by the British and built by African slave labor during the 17th and 18th centuries.

 A canon at Brimstone Hill Fortress overlooking the sea